DevYuns/nest-graphql-prisma/README.md

 │     └─ entities                          - An Entity class is also for `graphql`. because user type from prisma client is just type, so you need object to treat `graphql` object.
 It must be sync with models in `schema.prisma`.
 │     └─ user.module.ts                    - An UserModule entry class.
 It can import other modules or dependencies also export own dependencies.
 │     └─ user.resolver.ts                  - A ResolverClass works like controller in MVC architecture.
 It can distribute incoming queries or mutaions from client to each resolver.
-│     └─ user.service.ts                   - ServiceClass has responsibility about buissness logic.
-I recommend that All possible errors are handled here.
+│     └─ user.service.ts                   - ServiceClass has responsibility for business logic.
+I recommend you to handle all possible errors here.
-│  └─ app.module.ts                        - An AppModule is main entry module for while modules in this project.
+│  └─ app.module.ts                        - An AppModule is an main entry module.
 │  └─ main.ts                              - This is entry file like `index.js` in js project.
 ├─ test/                                   - For E2E test
 ├─ .env.sample                             - A Sample for .env file. you should copy this to .env depends on your environment.